hongtaoh/olymvis/content/vis2.md

 Finally, we decided to highlight the global average with a black line.
 This time, comparisons both between continents and with the global average were clear.
 See Figure 28.

+{{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis-data/master/output/vis/g-2-6.png" class="fullwidth">}}

-{{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis-data/master/output/vis/g-2-6.png"  caption="Figure 28: Line graph in small multiple for female participation by continent against global statistics" class="fullwidth">}}
+<div class="caption-up-a-little">Figure 28: Line graph in small multiple for female participation by continent against global statistics</div>

 <script type="text/javascript">
 var figure27 = {